akchinSTC/docker-spark/README.md

 This repository contains a Docker file to build a Docker image with Apache Spark.

-This is a fork form [Spark](https://github.com/sequenceiq/docker-spark) of SequenceIQ, which is for spark 1.6.0.
+This is a fork form [Spark](https://github.com/sequenceiq/docker-spark) 1.6.0 docker file of SequenceIQ.

 This Docker image depends on [Hadoop Docker](https://github.com/sequenceiq/hadoop-docker) image from SequenceIQ, available at the SequenceIQ [GitHub](https://github.com/sequenceiq) page.